 And what Matt fancies are the drugs that he listens to the music to.

 The rest of the movie is about their unequal partnership and its shifting dynamics, their rise to DJing paid dances, their growing circle of drug-abusing pals, and their fall.

 The performances are energetic but downcast.
 The dialect is as unfathomable as the music, although I did catch Frankie Valli’s name in the introduction of a song.
-Edwin Starr to Leo Sayer, Shirley Ellis to The Velvets, the soundtrack (what you can make out of it) ties the film to this generation’s obsession, not unlike the earlier Beatles/Stones generation Brits brought to its deep dives into The Blues.
+Edwin Starr to Leo Sayer, Shirley Ellis to The Velvets, the soundtrack (what you can make out of it) ties the film to this generation’s obsession, not unlike the earlier Beatles/Stones generation Brits brought to its deep dive into The Blues.

-Whatever its virtues (Tattoos were NOT on every torso back then, especially in the Midlands.), one can’t take much more from “Northern Soul” than a moving snapshot, a color scheme.
+Whatever its virtues (Tattoos were NOT on every torso back then, especially in the Midlands), one can’t take much more from “Northern Soul” than a moving snapshot, a color scheme.
 Because “Soul” is the big thing lacking in Elaine Constantine’s one and only shot at making a feature film.